SebastianObi/RNS-Tools/rns_server_blockchain/README.md

 - Compatible with all Reticulum payment/wallet apps (Communicator which is another project that is not part of this github)

+### Supported coins/tokens
+- HYD/DHYD/THYD (Hydraledger Utility Coin) `https://www.hydraledger.tech/`
+- TEST (Test/Dummy Coin)

 ## Current Status
-It should currently be considered alpla and experimental demo software.
+It should currently be considered beta software and still work in progress.

-This does not include any blockchain and security functions!!!

-It only serves as a test endpoint to simulate a central wallet!!!

-The data is saved as plaintext in a file!!!
+All core features are implemented and functioning, but additions will probably occur as real-world use is explored.

 There may be errors or the compatibility after an update is no longer guaranteed.